Technical problem with Kela’s remote customer Service More information

 Contact us if you have questions about the basic income

-If Kela pays you a basic income and you wish to declare changes in your circumstances that are relevant to the basic income or need information about the end of the basic income experiment, please call 020 371 017.
+If Kela pays you a basic income and you need information about the end of the basic income experiment, please call 020 371 017.
 A customer service advisor is available between 9am and 3pm Monday to Friday.
 This service is only available in Finnish.

 Charges for calling Kela's customer service: